Christmas Ornaments: More Than Just Decorations

 -

-Poinsettias: Known for their bright red and green leaves, poinsettias are native to Mexico and symbolize the Star of Bethlehem.
-They have become a beloved symbol of Christmas joy and celebration.
+Poinsettias: Native to Mexico, these bright red flowers symbolize the Star of Bethlehem and have become a global symbol of Christmas celebration.

 Creating Your Own Symbolic Ornaments